 Capturing leads is one of the most important parts of any business.
 Leads are the lifeblood of any business, as they are an essential step in the sales process and signal interest in your business.

-In this article, we will dive into the concept of lead, lead capture pages, forms, and list the best practices when it comes to creating landing pages as well as great examples to get inspired!
+In this article, we will dive into lead capture systems, and how to collect leads from pages, forms, and list the best practices when it comes to creating landing pages as well as great examples to get inspired!